eppl-erau-db/amigo_ros2/README.md

 ##### Important NOTES:
 - Make sure to change <MAP_NAME> to the actual name of your map.
-- If you did not use "initial_pose:=true" you will not see the robot and there will be error messages in the Terminal window, this is normal becuase Nav2 requires an initial position to work, which will be done in the next step.
+- If you did not use "initial_pose:=true" you will not see the robot and there will be error messages in the Bash window, this is normal becuase Nav2 requires an initial position to work, which will be done in the next step.
 - **You CANNOT** set "initial_pose:=true" if you are planning to use the [navigation script](#start-navigation-script) becuase this will interfere with the nav2 system and it will not work properly.

 #### Start Navigation Script
 The following script, located in ${ISAAC_ROS_WS}/src/go2_control/go2_control/, sets the initial pose to the starting point of the map where you began mapping when you launched the [mapper](#mapping), and begins to navigate to the previously logged set of poses located in the pose_log.json file.

-Open a [container terminal](#launch-a-terminal) in a new terminal window and [source](#source-ros2-and-your-workspace) your workspace to launch the script:
+Open a [container terminal](#launch-a-terminal) in a new Bash window and [source](#source-ros2-and-your-workspace) your workspace to launch the script:

 ```bash
 ros2 run go2_control task_nav_to_pose_test | tee taskOutput.log